arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/README.md

 - $\textcolor{red}{Goal:}$ To learn a function f(X)→Y such that for a new circuit with features x, we can predict its power consumption y.

 *2. Data Preprocessing: Normalization (Z-score Standardization)*
-- $\textcolor{red}{Purpose:}$ Scale Invariance: Prevents features with larger numerical ranges from disproportionately influencing the model.
+- $\textcolor{red}{Purpose:}$ (Scale Invariance) Prevents features with larger numerical ranges from disproportionately influencing the model.
 If 'GATE' count ranges from 10 to 1000 and 'INV' count from 1 to 10, 'GATE' would dominate calculations without scaling.
 - $\textcolor{red}{Improved \space Convergence \space for \space EM:}$ Many iterative optimization algorithms (like EM for GMMs) converge faster and more reliably when features are on a similar scale.
 So this a necessary steps.
 - $\textcolor{red}{For \space each \space feature \space (column) \space in \space X \space and \space for \space Y:}$ The equations are: